GUIDE 2025

 Map HR Documents

-The first step towards the creation of an HR document plan is to identify all the documents and employee records that are needed and managed by the HR department.
+The first step in creating an HR document plan is to identify all the documents and employee records that the HR department needs and manages.

 Map Workflows